altxxr0/Katyusha/README.md

 --------------------------------

 ## Download 🔻
 Why is it [adfoc.us](http://adfoc.us/?refid=700817)?
-This is so we can continue Developing Katyusha and Project Armageddon, Don't worry It's way Better than Linkvertise!
+This is so we can continue Developing Katyusha and Project Offensive, Don't worry It's way Better than Linkvertise!
 But..
 If you don't want to do that, You can Clone / Download the repository and Build the Application yourself if you don't like to wait,

 To Use Katyusha Launch **cmd.exe** and cd (**Katyusha's Current Location**) then **Katyusha.exe** (Directory) (mode) (option)